lemoncheesecake/lemoncheesecake/doc/project.rst

     )
     project.disallow_unknown_tags()

+See :class:`lemoncheesecake.metadatapolicy.MetadataPolicy <lemoncheesecake.metadatapolicy.MetadataPolicy>`
-See ``lemoncheesecake.metadatapolicy.MetadataPolicy`` for more information.
+for more information.